desilvai/code42-JavaHW/README.md

 Testing: Exercise 2, The File Scanner
 -------------------------------------
+The JUnit tests are executed as part of the gradle build.
+To add additional tests, add or modify the testing classes located in the `com.code42.scanning.test` package under `src/test/java`.

 To execute a non-JUnit test, you can use the included test driver.
 Run:
 `java -classpath build/libs/code42-1.0.jar  com.code42.scanning.FileScannerDriver <pathToScan>`